rust-lang/book/nostarch/chapter13.md

 size as parameters.
 It returns a vector containing only shoes of the specified size.

 In the body of `shoes_in_size`, we call `into_iter` to create an iterator that takes ownership of the vector.
-Then we call `filter` to adapt that iterator into a new iterator that only contains elements for which the closure returns `true`.
+Then, we call `filter` to adapt that iterator into a new iterator that only contains elements for which the closure returns `true`.

 The closure captures the `shoe_size` parameter from the environment and compares the value with each shoe’s size, keeping only shoes of the size specified.
 Finally, calling `collect` gathers the values returned by the adapted iterator into a vector that’s returned by the function.

 The test shows that when we call `shoes_in_size`, we get back only shoes that have the same size as the value we specified.

 ## Improving Our I/O Project